Rhode Island Convention Center, Providence, February 2-5, 2026

 Jamie Hanson is the Orchard Manager at Seed Savers Exchange, overseeing the care of nearly 1,000 historic apple trees throughout two eight-acre preservation orchards in Decorah, Iowa.
 Her interest in apple growing began with the study of pomological history in coastal Maine, shaping her expertise in preserving and promoting historic apple cultivars.
 Focused on innovative collection management, Jamie and the team at Seed Savers Exchange are combining new technologies with time-tested practices to re-examine how…

-Jason Cassidy is the cidermaker at The Cider Farm in Madison, Wisconsin where he is fortunate to work with the best organic French and English cider apples in the Midwest.
-He finds the combination of hands-on work and the seasonal nature of working in concert with the orchard deeply rewarding.
+Jason Cassidy is the cidermaker at The Cider Farm in Madison, WI where he is fortunate to make craft ciders from the best organic French and English cider apples in the Midwest.
+He finds the combination of hands-on work and the seasonal nature of orchard-based cidermaking deeply rewarding.
+He is a Cider Institute Certified Cider Maker, and an ACA Certified Pommelier.
 Jason got serious about cidermaking after being diagnosed with Celiac disease.
-He found most of the commercial ciders available to him severely lacking, while others…
+After realizing that…

 Jennie Dorsey is the Education Operations Director for the American Cider Association.
 She is also a founding member of Pomme Boots Society for women in the Cider Industry and has held numerous positions since she first entered the Cider Industry over a decade ago.
 Jennie actually began her journey in the coffee industry where she was a nationally ranked competition barista and trainer specializing in sensory analysis with a focus on food pairings.
 The skills…